syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Paging.md

 ![Sorting complete collection](Paging_images/Paging3.png)

 ### Limitations

 1. UI Filtering is not supported.
-You can code in application level to filter the data.
+You can code in application level to filter data.
-2. Data processing operations (Sorting, Grouping) are done only in the current page.
+2. Data processing operations (sorting and grouping) are done only in the current page.
 3. Deleting is not supported.
 You can code to delete row in application level.
-4. Only the navigated pages are exported when `on-demand paging’ is enabled, if the navigated page cache is cleared then the corresponding page will not be exported.
+4. Only the navigated pages are exported when `on-demand paging’ is enabled.
+If the navigated page cache is cleared, the corresponding page will not be exported.

 ## Appearance